 Rosetta’s Kitchen – Hipster Vegetarian & Vegan Soul Food

-One of the most hipster vegetarian and vegan restaurants in Downtown Asheville, with a Buchi bar, Rosetta’s Kitchen serves spicy vegan soul food.
+One of the most hipster vegetarian and vegan restaurants in Downtown Asheville, with a Buchi bar, Rosetta’s Kitchen serves spicy plant-based cuisine.
 Most notably, their menu labels gluten, soy, nuts, and alliums.
-Find anything from the comfort foods you crave, like Buffalo wings and tater tots, to classic sandwiches.

-Our go-tos include the vegan queso basket, Family Favorite (peanut butter-baked tofu with “smashed” potatoes), and The Mountain.
-For the community, Rosetta’s has a “pay what you can” and “pay it forward” program so that everyone who needs a meal can eat.
+For the community, Rosetta’s has an “Everybody Eats” program so that everyone who needs a hot meal can eat.
+Donate here.
 They also fed the community during Helene.

 Best Vegan & Vegetarian-Friendly Restaurants